fragglet/yocton/parse_api.md

 }
 ```

-An important point to note is that these macros are internally designed to
+It is important to note is that these macros are internally designed to
 provide a simple and convenient API, not for efficiency.
 If performance is
 essential or becomes a bottleneck, it may be preferable to avoid using these
 macros.